 When running touch probe cycles, Cycle 8 MIRROR IMAGE, Cycle 11 SCALING and Cycle 26 AXIS-SPECIFIC SCALING must not be active.

-HEIDENHAIN only gives warranty for the function of the probing cycles if HEIDENHAIN touch probes are used.
+HEIDENHAIN only gives warranty for the function of

 The TNC must be specially prepared by the machine tool builder for the use of a 3-D touch probe.
+Refer to your machine manual.